Sustainability

 Information regarding the two accidents was immediately shared among all plants, and risk assessments were carried out at each workplace to prevent similar accidents from reoccurring; employee education and training programs are currently being implemented.

-Contributing to health through the breeding technology of SAPPORO BREWERIES
+Contributing to health through the breeding technology of Sapporo Breweries

-Mochiriboshi, a barley variety developed by SAPPORO BREWERIES
+Mochiriboshi, a barley variety developed by Sapporo Breweries

-"Mochiriboshi," a barley variety developed by SAPPORO BREWERIES
+"Mochiriboshi," a barley variety developed by Sapporo Breweries

-Since its founding in 1876, SAPPORO BREWERIES has been committed to “using only the finest ingredients to make delicious beer“ and has been breeding its own barley and hops.
+Since its founding in 1876, Sapporo Breweries has been committed to “using only the finest ingredients to make delicious beer“ and has been breeding its own barley and hops.

-Commitment to raw materials
+Commitment to raw materials (Japanese)

 POKKA SAPPORO Food & Beverage Health Creation Declaration